happypeter/edocs/house.md

     - use fertilizer much more efficiently
     - controlled temperature, grow infinite rounds of things
     - many plants can use artificial lights, and they grow better
+- what will happen when house dev companies has less money?
+  - https://www.bilibili.com/video/BV1Kp4y1s7Rj this videos conviced me that, house price will go down rather then up
+  - the logic is like this, when companies has less money, they won't bid high price on lands, so the land price will go down
+  - when they has less money, they need to sell the house quickly to pay back the loans